christinejmyang/bxr-react/README.md

 # E3 README
 * Instructions to Run:

-...Make sure you have React and Firebase installed
+   Make sure you have React and Firebase installed